awslabs/aws-athena-query-federation/README.md

 The Amazon Athena Query Federation SDK allows you to customize Amazon Athena with your own code.
 This enables you to integrate with new data sources, proprietary data formats, or build in new user defined functions.
 Initially these customizations will be limited to the parts of a query that occur during a TableScan operation but will eventually be expanded to include other parts of the query lifecycle using the same easy to understand interface.

 This functionality is currently in **Public Preview** while customers provide us feedback on usability, ease of using the service or building new connectors.
 We do not recommend that you use these connectors in production or use this preview to make assumptions about the performance of Athena’s Federation features.
-As we receive more feedback, we will make improvements to the preview and lift raise limits associated with query/connector performance, APIs, SDKs, and user experience.
+As we receive more feedback, we will make improvements to the preview and increase limits associated with query/connector performance, APIs, SDKs, and user experience.
 The best way to understand the performance of Athena Data Source Connectors is to run a benchmark when they become generally available (GA) or review our performance guidance.

+**To enable this Preview feature you need to create an Athena workgroup named AmazonAthenaPreviewFunctionality and run any queries attempting to federate to this connector, use a UDF, or SageMaker inference from that workgroup.**

 tldr; Get Started:
+1. Ensure you have the [proper permissions/policies to deploy/use Athena Federated Queries](https://docs.aws.amazon.com/athena/latest/ug/federated-query-iam-access.html)
 1. Navigate to [Servless Application Repository](https://console.aws.amazon.com/serverlessrepo/home#/available-applications) and search for "athena-federation".
 1. Look for entries published by the "Amazon Athena Federation" author.
 1. Deploy the application